sensu/sensu-pagerduty-handler/README.md

 ```

 **Note:** Make sure to set the `PAGERDUTY_TOKEN` environment variable for sensitive credentials in production to prevent leaking into system process table.
 Please remember command arguments can be viewed by unprivileged users using commands such as `ps` or `top`.
-The `--testing` argument is provided as an override primarily for testing purposes.
+The `--token` argument is provided as an override primarily for testing purposes.

 ## Contributing